This is part one of a three-part series. Click here for part two and here for part three

 We Found the Lost Lake

-Tower-Roosevelt is the base for horseback riding and has a lodge and restaurant.
+Tower-Roosevelt is the base for horseback riding and has a lodge and a restaurant.
 It’s the last to open and the first to close for the season.
-We hiked the Lost Lake hike that climbed steeply through a forest to a high plain before we found a pristine lake with a meadow on two sides and sandwiched between steep hills full of pines and firs.
+We hiked the Lost Lake trail that climbed steeply through a forest to a high plain before we found a pristine lake with a meadow on two sides and sandwiched between steep hills full of pines and firs.
 Lily pads floated on the edge of the lake and the water was clear and pristine.
 We nearly had the lake to ourselves as we explored the shore and found large chunks of animal bones.
 The scenery was gorgeous on this sunny afternoon.

 After the lake, the trail led to a piece of standing petrified wood before going up a hill to a high meadow.
 Soon, the grand vista of Yellowstone River with colorful hillside and the valley below came into view.
 The view from the high meadow was grand.
-This was an excellent 3.7-mile loop hike.

 Water Fall at a Distance